thomasebsmith/website/README.md

 # Thomas Smith's Website
 This repository contains the code for Thomas Smith's website.
-The site is hosted statically on GitHub Pages at [thomasebsmith.github.io](https://thomasebsmith.github.io).
-It contains information about Thomas, descriptions of his programming projects, and ways to contact him.
+The site is hosted on GitHub Pages at [thomasebsmith.github.io](https://thomasebsmith.github.io).
+It contains information about Thomas, descriptions of his programming projects, and a contact form.

 ## Deployment
 This site can be deployed by cloning this repository, running its build script,